Mecha-Weasel/fof-map-preview-thumbnail-archive/README.md

 * Removed any depenencies on the old archive location (older github repo).
 * The installer on Windows automatically downloads latest version of the archive from this github repo.
 * To update an installation, just run the installation script again.
-* An installation script for Linux (.sh file) is also planned.
+* An installation script for Linux (.sh file) is also now available.
-* An uninstallation script for Linux (.sh file) is also planned.
+* An uninstallation script for Linux (.sh file) is also now available.
 * All scripts do some reality-checking to ensure they are being run from the proper location.
 * All scripts should be downloaded into and executed from the "fof" folder INSIDE your FoF installation.